-Over 400,000 young people are released into the job market every year in Uganda according to the World Bank; majority of whom live under the poverty line.
+Over 400,000 young people are released into the job market every year in Uganda according to the World Bank; the majority of whom live under the poverty line.
 This number is expected to increase by 1,000,000 youth in the next year but that hasn’t equated to the jobs available.
 This is the same plight most African countries are facing.
-Recently, we have seen most of African states going into a lockdown, with no businesses operating thus limiting young people and their family adequate access to basic needs.
+Recently, we have seen most of the African states going into lockdown, with no businesses operating thus limiting young people and their family adequate access to basic needs.
 Mostly, we discovered how poor our saving culture has been.

-Usually, it’s not the first thing on a young people’s minds.
+Usually, it’s not the first thing on young people’s minds.
 We depend highly on a gig-economy hence as young people we practice hand-to-mouth.
 We enjoy ourselves with the little we earn and have absolutely no financial responsibilities.
 We have not been taught to seriously take the art and importance of saving at an early stage.
 Which explains the difficulty we are facing in this COVID19 lockdown driven financial crisis.
-It’s said, “…wealth collected in small quantities accumulates…” and also, its key to note that if you can’t save in the days of 1000 shillings, you will never save in the days of 1,000,000 shillings.
+It’s said, “…wealth collected in small quantities accumulate…” and also, its key to note that if you can’t save in the days of 1000 shillings, you will never save in the days of 1,000,000 shillings.
 Hence, its key to note that savings are important drivers of economic growth of one’s self.

-As young people we should make it point to build our saving culture by starting with the little we have.
+As young people, we should make it point to build our saving culture by starting with the little we have.
 Because it’s from these savings that we are able to build capital for future investments if we intend to create a business.
-This intern will help us get income and attain personal financial goals.
+This intern will help us get the income and attain personal financial goals.
 There are three relationships we should cultivate when it comes to money and that is;